Social

 *1: MIRAIT Corporation, MIRAIT Technologies Corporation, TTK Co., Ltd., SOLCOM Co., Ltd., Shikokutsuken Co., Ltd.

-*2: MIRAIT ONE Corporation, TTK Co., Ltd., SOLCOM Co., Ltd., Shikokutsuken Co, Ltd., Seibu Construction Co., Ltd., MIRAIT ONE SYSTEMS Corporation
+*2: MIRAIT ONE Corporation, TTK Co., Ltd., SOLCOM Co., Ltd., Shikokutsuken Co, Ltd., SEIBU CONSTRUCTION CO., LTD., MIRAIT ONE SYSTEMS Corporation

 Mentoring Program

 We have a mentoring program in place for new employees.
 Under this program, a senior employee is appointed as the mentor for each new employee, aside from his or her supervisor at the assigned section, to provide guidance and counseling.
 The program is designed to encourage new employees (mentees) to grow spontaneously and autonomously through awareness and advice based on dialogue.
 The feedback on regular reporting and monthly interviews in this program support the growth of new employees as well as that of senior employees who serve as mentors.
+Approximately 400 mentoring sessions were conducted in FY 2024.

 image